Jeffrey B. Randall, M.D.

 Dr. Randall cares for patients at Eden Medical Center, Alta Bates Summit Medical Center and San Ramon Regional Medical Center.
 He also holds an appointment on the Clinical Faculty at the University of California San Francisco Medical School.

 Lawrence D. Dickinson, MD

 Dr. Dickinson is board certified in neurological surgery.
 Dr. Dickinson practices the full breadth of neurosurgery, including non-surgical and surgical treatments for brain and spinal disorders, with a special focus on minimally invasive technologies.
-Among these are the minimally invasive BrainPath® Neurosurgery System (link to Brain subpage) and the BrightMatter™ Advanced Visualization System (link to Brain subpage), which have brought new hope to patients with previously inoperable brain tumors and blood clots.
+Among these are the minimally invasive BrainPath® Neurosurgery System and the BrightMatter™ Advanced Visualization System, which have brought new hope to patients with previously inoperable brain tumors and blood clots.